Amit Kothari

 • SSO is the real control plane - When every AI interaction flows through your identity provider, offboarding kills access instantly and audit trails write themselves

 • Start with visibility, not enforcement - You can't standardize what you can't see.
-Discovery tools like CrowdStrike AIDR find 1,800+ AI apps on endpoints before you block anything
+Discovery tools like CrowdStrike AIDR detect 1,800+ distinct AI apps across enterprise endpoints before you block anything

 Every mid-size company I advise has the same conversation at some point.
 The CTO wants to standardize on Claude.
 The VP of Sales already bought ChatGPT Team seats.
 Marketing is using Jasper.
 Someone in finance found a PDF tool powered by an AI model nobody has heard of.
 Legal is panicking about all of it.